IndrajeetPatil/ggstatsplot/README.md

   height.jitter = 0.4,                           # amount of vertical jitter for data points
   messages = FALSE                               # turn off messages and notes )
+#> Warning: This function doesn't return a `ggplot2` object and is not further modifiable with `ggplot2` functions.
 ```

 <img src="man/figures/README-ggscatterstats2-1.png" width="100%" />